devops-workflow/terraform-null-labels/README.md

 - This uses null-resource instead of locals.
 This was required to be able to use count.
 - Currently this does not return tags

-The goal is to keep [label](https://registry.terraform.io/modules/devops-workflow/label/local) and [labels](https://registry.terraform.io/modules/devops-workflow/labels/null) is sync and update both at the same time for any changes.
+The goal is to keep [label](https://registry.terraform.io/modules/devops-workflow/label/local) and [labels](https://registry.terraform.io/modules/devops-workflow/labels/null) in sync and update both at the same time for any changes.
 Where this is possible.

 A single name format will not solve every use case, so multiple variants are returned and there is a few options to affect how they get build.
 The general name convention is `{organization}-{environment}-{name}-{attributes}`. `Name` is required, the other 3 can be turned on/off individually.
 The delimiter (`-`) can be changed